sesamesoftware/DeploymentGuide/Datasources/Vertica.md

    17. Date Fields *See below*
    18. Schema Prefix Case: *UPPER/LOWER, if required.*
    19. Tablename Case: *UPPER/LOWER, if required.*
+   20. SSL: *true or false, depending upon your system.*
 4. If the Datasource is being use as a source:
       1. Date fields
          1. This is a comma separated list of fields that contain dates for use in incremental downloads.